redwoodjs/redwood/docs/docs/how-to/test-in-github-actions.md

 The main changes are:

 - We only run the action on push events to the `main` branch
-- We run the migrations and seed scripts after the tests.
+- We run the migrations and seed scripts after the tests

   ```yml
   # run migrations on the actual database